john-ivan/coding-challenges/count-replace-algorithm/notes.md

 7. understand RegExp obj, note \b and ig (regex)
 8. Possibly memoize for speed
 9. Can selectively target body content more accurately

+10. Account for multiple words sharing the same count as the word in the 25th position.
+(26 onwards);
+11. textContent is faster than innerText > refactor
+12. change banned words to an object